Arable farming

 Monitoring water quality

-Besides improving water efficiency, model-adjusted irrigation also improves overall water quality.
-Ditches should not be allowed to dry up, and we should not spray with surface water from ditches either, as they contain diseases and bacteria that spread when sprayed.
-We therefore have to be careful not to let the ditches overflow, as this could damage the crops with brown rot bacteria, for example.
+Tailored irrigation based on modelling not only improves water efficiency but also benefits water quality.
+Ditches must not be allowed to dry out, and we are not permitted to irrigate using surface water from them.
+Such water can contain diseases and bacteria that spread through spraying.
+We therefore need to be vigilant to prevent any ditch from overflowing, as this could contaminate crops with pathogens such as the brown rot bacterium.

 In addition to interventions based on water quantity, we also safeguard water quality by using fewer pesticides or artificial fertilisers, both of which are harmful to the soil, soil life and soil water.